KonishchevDmitry/binup/README.md

     # Release archive pattern:
     # * By default shell-like glob matching is used (https://docs.rs/globset/latest/globset/#syntax)
     # * Pattern started with '~' is treated as regular expression (https://docs.rs/regex/latest/regex/#syntax)
+    #
+    # If it's not specified, the archive will be chosen automatically according to target platform.
     release_matcher: prometheus-*.linux-amd64.tar.gz

     # Binary path to look for inside the release archive.
-If it's not specified, the tool name will be used.
+If it's not specified, the tool will try to find it automatically.
     binary_matcher: "*/prometheus"

     # Post-install script